WebDevStudios/wds-block-starter/README.md

 ## Automatic Scaffolding

-To easily scaffold a block for the WordPress block editor via CLI.
+Easily scaffold a block for the WordPress block editor via CLI.
 You just need to provide the `Namespace/BlockName`.

   ```bash
   $ npm init @webdevstudios/wds-block WebDevStudios/TodoList
   $ cd todo-list